8 In-App Training Formats and How to Deliver Useful Product Education

 Source: Sentient

-Now that we’ve uncovered what in-app training means, let’s explore the eight training techniques you can use to win over your users.
+Now that we’ve uncovered what in-app training means, let’s explore the eight training techniques you can use to woo your users.

-Top 8 in-app training formats to increase user engagement
+8 In-app training formats to increase user engagement (+ examples)

-For starters, keep in mind this: user activation ≠ user loyalty.
+For starters, keep this in mind: user activation ≠ user loyalty.

 Retaining activated users for the long term means converting them into power users.
 Power users are the more advanced users who use your tool longer than others, upping the customer lifetime value (LTV) and naturally referring new users to your product.